 Here’s how to optimize a route on Google Maps and why we think you should consider other options for mapping services.

 Table of Contents

 4 Ways to Optimize Route Using Google Maps

 Businesses with small delivery fleets can use Google Maps for their needs as long as they plan routes in batches.

 The Google route planner doesn’t have the capability of planning multiple routes simultaneously.

 You can start planning routes with multiple stops by assigning locations or territories to each delivery driver.
 You can split them according to specific zip codes or divide the city into neighborhoods or zones.

 2. List Each Stop In Order

 Next, you can list each stop in the order you want the job order done according to said zip codes, neighborhood, or zones (as done in Step 1).

-You can start by first listing the destination addresses in an Excel file or doing it directly in the Google Maps route planner.
+You can start by listing the destination addresses in an Excel file or doing it directly in the Google Maps route planner.